jeshuacn/movie_recommender_app/README.md

 1- Download the required paackages by running the following command in your terminal: pip install -r requirements.txt

 2- Get the TMDB API key to retrieve the movie posters and trailers URLs from the TMDB API.
 You can get one for free by creating an account on [TMDB](https://www.themoviedb.org/) and navigating to your account settins.
-Copy your API key and store it in the **'.env'** file unther the **'TMDB_KEY'** variable.
+Copy your API key and store it in the `.env` file unther the **'TMDB_KEY'** variable.

 3- Create an account on [Deta Space](https://deta.space/) and get a Base API key to store new movie information in a database.
-Copy your Base API key and store it in the **'.env'** file under the **'DETA_KEY'** variable.
+Copy your Base API key and store it in the `.env` file under the **'DETA_KEY'** variable.

 4- Choose an image file to use as the background of the app.
-The file path of the image can be passed to the **'settings.add_bg_from_local'** function in the **'SETTINGS'** section in the **'movie_recommender.py'** file to set it as the background.
+The file path of the image can be passed to the `settings.add_bg_from_local` function in the **'SETTINGS'** section in the `movie_recommender.py` file to set it as the background.

 5- Once you have all the requirements, launch the app by running the following command in your terminal: streamlit run <your_path>/movie_recommender.py